bwya77/Set-AutomatedPrivateLinkEnvironment/README.md

 - Zero public endpoint exposure for Storage Account
 - Proper RBAC assignments for least privileged access
 - Network Security Group configuration for the Hybrid Worker VM
+- Tags all the resources it deploys for easy identification

+## Pre-requisites
+1. Az Module
+	1. Az.Network
+	2. Az.Storage
+	3. Az.Automation
+	4. Az.Compute
+	5. Az.OperationalInsights
+2. Azure Subscription
+3. Proper Azure Permissions to create and manage resources within a subscription

 > [!NOTE]
 > While the script deploys the hybrid worker VM with a public IP address, you can remove the public IP address from the hybrid worker upon completion.
 I added it so I could install `Pwsh7` and set up Bastion access.